MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-records-not-present.md

 NETLOGON event 577X events are logged for record registration failures of SRV records by the NETLOGON service.

 Other events are logged for registration failures of host A and PTR records.
 Check System logs for these failures.
-Such events may be logged by the clients that register these records, or by the DHCP servers that register the records on the clients behalf.
+Such events may be logged by the clients that register these records.
+Or they may be logged by the DHCP servers that register the records on the clients' behalf.

 ### Cause 9: Converting an active dynamic lease to a reservation deletes the A and PTR records for that client